The Battles Over the Ground

 Not all land undercut by mining will necessarily collapse; many parts of Illinois have a saving stratum of rigid rock between the surface and the spent coal seam.
-Even so, damage from subsidence in the form of cracked building foundations, broken water mains and subsoil drainage systems has been estimated in the millions—one reason why the state of Illinois in 1980 began requiring insurance companies in 34 mined-out counties to offer homeowners policies protecting against subsidence-caused losses.
+Even so, damage from subsidence in the form of cracked building foundations and broken water mains and subsoil drainage tiling has been estimated in the millions—one reason why the state of Illinois in 1980 began requiring insurance companies in 34 mined-out counties to offer homeowners policies protecting against subsidence-caused losses.

 Coal companies typically include clauses in the mineral rights contracts that they sign with landowners waiving the companies' liability for subsidence damages.
 The SMCRA, however, insisted that companies were liable for such damage, at least for damage resulting from mining done after January 31, 1983.
 The SMCRA thus raised an awkward legal point.
 Illinois regulations, which were promulgated under the federal act, make coal operators liable for subsidence damage to both land and the structures that sit on it.
 The Illinois Coal Association (ICA) in 1984 filed a petition seeking a relaxation of those rules.
 Taylor Pensoneau of the ICA explains that coal companies operating in Illinois acknowledge their responsibility for damages traceable to their operations.
 "The only thing that the companies try to avoid," he adds, "is getting exploited—taken to the cleaners if you will—by individuals seeking compensation for damage that has no relationship to coal mining."